duongtd23/HB-PQ-TLS12-analysis/no-client-auth/README.md

-## Client authentication is not desired
+## Extended protocol without Client authentication
 We consider the extended protocol (with hybrid signatures) in case client authentication is **not** desired.

 In this folder, you can find: